 Everyone who visits Hawaii ends up going to a luau at some point or another.
 While none of the tourist-catered ones are quite like the local backyard luaus, Paradise Cove does quite a good job.
 With traditional Hawaiian music and dance, arts and crafts, and delicious food, Paradise Cove truly provides a memorable experience.
 Tickets start at $97, depending on the luau package.

 A huge portion of the acreage at the Ko Olina Lagoons is devoted to the 18-hole Ko Olina Golf Club.
-It was named as one of Golf Digest ’s “Top 75 Resort Courses in the U.S.” and is home to the 2012-2017 LOTTE Championship.
+This golf course was named as one of Golf Digest ’s “Top 75 Resort Courses in the U.S.” and is home to the 2012-2017 LOTTE Championship.
 Tee times start at $175.

 Fun fact: the course has several black swans and a tunnel under a waterfall!